cross-org/fs/README.md

 **This is deprecated**

-We started working on this library just to realise that there is already a fs module supporting all runtimes, built into all runtimes - `node:fs/promises`.
+We started working on this library just to realise that there is already an fs module supporting all runtimes, built into all runtimes - `node:fs/promises`.

 If you want to work with paths, there is `@std/path`.